617-773-1290

 Kendall Doty, Communications Coordinator

-Kendall recently graduated from Boston University School of Theology with her Master of Theological Studies degree and a certificate in Religion and Conflict Transformation.
+Kendall (she/her) recently graduated from Boston University School of Theology with her Master of Theological Studies degree and a certificate in Religion and Conflict Transformation.
 During her time at BU, she served as Social Media Coordinator for the School of Theology and worked as a Research Assistant in the Dean's Office.
 She has a passion for storytelling that builds community, fosters understanding, and supports spiritual and personal growth.
 Before graduate school, Kendall earned dual BA degrees in Sacred Music (Voice) and Religion from Florida State University, along with a minor in Anthropology.
 While at FSU, she held multiple communications positions and completed a certificate in graphic design.
-In her free time, Kendall enjoys singing in the Quincy Choral Society, volunteering with Interfaith Social Services, and spending time with her wife, Bri.
+Kendall spends her weekdays working part-time as the Dual Enrollment Program Coordinator at Quincy College.
+In her free time, she enjoys singing in the Quincy Choral Society, volunteering with Interfaith Social Services, and spending time with her wife, Bri.

 Contact: communications@ufpc.org